FurkanGozukara/Stable-Diffusion/Tutorials/How-To-Use-ComfyUI-On-Your-PC-On-RunPod-On-Colab-With-SDXL.md

 ### How To Run After Install

-Run below command and then use port 3001 connect button on MyPods section of the RunPod.io website
+* Run below command and then use port 3001 connect button on MyPods section of the RunPod.io website
+* If it doesn't start at the first time execute again
 ```
 apt update
 apt install psmisc